nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ### 5th AI Driving Olympics, NeurIPS 2020
 The first nuScenes lidar segmentation challenge will be held at [NeurIPS 2020](https://nips.cc/Conferences/2020/).
-Submission will open on Nov 15, 2020 and close on 8 Dec, 2020.
+Submissions will be accepted from November 1 to December 8, 2020.
 Results and winners will be announced at the [5th AI Driving Olympics](https://driving-olympics.ai/) at NeurIPS 2020.
 For more information see the [leaderboard](https://www.nuscenes.org/lidar-segmentation).
 Note that the [evaluation server](https://eval.ai/web/challenges/challenge-page/720/overview) can still be used to benchmark your results.